 It may take a couple of attempts to reinforce the behavior but eventually, your child will learn if they don’t want to be hungry they must eat their food.
 Think of our favorite childhood storybook, “If You Give a Mouse a Cookie.”

+Often times we find it difficult to adhere to a behavior because we haven’t acted upon it frequently.
+It takes multiple repetitions of a voluntary behavior to become involuntary.
 Consistency is key to reinforce any behavior or parenting skill.
 Children know how to call bluff and staying consistent yields the ability to anticipate what will come next giving them a sense of security.

 Being aware of contingent consequences and applying them to your daily parenting life is a step closer to effective parenting.

 You may still find yourself in that dodgeball game but this time you will be confident and better equipped with precise aim and skill.